davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003_c captures Modeling Data in the Tidyverse - Chapter 1 (Introduction to Modeling)
 * DataCamp_Insights_v003_c captures Modeling Data in the Tidyverse - Chapter 2 (Modeling with Regression)
 * DataCamp_Insights_v003_c captures Modeling Data in the Tidyverse - Chapter 3 (Modeling with Multiple Regression)
+* DataCamp_Insights_v003_c captures Modeling Data in the Tidyverse - Chapter 4 (Model Selection and Assessment)